jimburton/scrabble/chapters/Chapter3.md

-+ Refactor the `straight` validator into two parts -- one called `straight` that checks the tiles are placed horizontally or vertically, and one called `continuous` that checks whether there are any gaps in the placement of the tiles.
-In this way you can return more details when something goes wrong.
++ Refactor the `straight` validator into two parts -- one called `straight` that checks the tiles are placed horizontally or vertically, and one called `continuous` that checks whether there are any gaps in the something goes wrong.

 [Contents](../README.md) | [Chapter Four](Chapter4.md)